 At one of our DIY classroom Halloween party stations, the students decorate pumpkin cookie cutouts to look like monsters.
 We use candy corn, M & M’s, chocolate chips, marshmallows, etc. to make the faces.
 I show the students this picture from an old Halloween activity book to help some of my reluctant kiddos think of an idea.
 Of course, we have to eat our monster cookies!

-I wish I had a picture of the decorated monster cookies to show you.
-I will try to remember to take some at the party this year!
+I wish I had a picture of the decorated monster cookies to show you!

 Here are just a few ideas for Halloween treats that would be festive and fun:

-Don’t forget to check out these no contact classroom Halloween Party ideas!
+Don’t forget to check out these no prep classroom Halloween Party ideas!

 Here’s to a successful classroom Halloween party!
 I promise your kiddos will think these DIY classroom Halloween party ideas are spooktacular!